learn-co-students/nyc04-seng-ft-053120/21-authentication/README.md

 <pre>
 You can think of hashing as a digital fingerprint of different kinds of data.
 When a string has been “hashed” it means it has been turned into a scrambled representation of itself.
 Everytime we pass in a certain string through a hashing algorithm, we'll get the same output.

+"password123456" -> "fdjkfdhkjsfhdksjfdasd"
+"password123456" -> "fdjkfdhkjsfhdksjfdasd"
+"password321" -> "fdamniwewqq9320932"

 <strong>There are two important notes to know about hashing:</strong>
 <li>One is that it's irreversible; it's a one way operation.
 An analogy is that it's like a meat grinder.
 Once you grind the meat, you can't feed the meat back through the meat grinder and get the original state back. </li>

-</li>The second note is that the algorithm for hashing doesn't change.
+<li>The second note is that the algorithm for hashing doesn't change.
 Given the same input will produce the same output.</li>

 </pre>
 </details>